rkirov/blog/content/posts/incremental_computation.md

 draft = true
 +++

-Incremental computation is a computational paradigm that naturally appears in a many programming environments - UI programming, dataflow, build systems, etc.
+Incremental computation is a way of performing computations, with the expectation of future changes in inputs.
+When those changes occur the new output can be obtained efficiently, at minimum avoiding redoing the whole computation.

+Many programming environments deal with this problem - UI programming, dataflow, build systems, etc. Despite its prevalence, I find it is rarely viewer as a unified computational paradigm, as opposed to ad-hoc application of caching.
+In comparison, other computational paradigms like concurrent or distributed computating have better established nomenclature and techniques.

-Despite its prevalence, its fundamentals, nomenclature and practical trade-offs are not as well-shared across applications as other paradigms like concurrent computations or distributed computations.
-The purpose of this text is to teach you what it is and what are the core approaches to incremental computation.
-I spend the last few years surveying various academic and industry work that relate to incremental computation, trying to understand them under common terminology.
-I hope this illuminates the current implementations and facilitates the sharing of knowledge.
+The purpose of this text is to teach you what 'incremental computation' is (likely you have seen it before, but didn't use that term) and establish common terminology for the basic approaches to the problem.
+I spend the last few years surveying various academic and industry work that relate to incremental computation, resulting in diverse pool of prior work.
+I hope this text guides future work in the theory or applications of incremental computation.

 ## Motivation

 To introduce 'incremental computation' I will start with intentionally limited environment that only contains functions and immutable primitives (numbers).
 If I jump straight into a full featured programming language will obscure the core ideas.
-In a more formal setting this would be the lambda calculus, but we will just use TypeScript and say away from higher-level constructs like arrays.
+In a more formal setting this would be the lambda calculus, but I will just use TypeScript and say away from higher-level constructs like arrays.
 You can replace this with any run-of-the-mill programming language that has closures.